dominictarr/rumours_/README.md

 <img src=https://secure.travis-ci.org/'Dominic Tarr'/rumours-db.png?branch=master>

+### this is stream-of-conciousness notes. not documentation yet, sorry.

 So, right now, I'm just replicating each live document.
 When you connect, it's necessary to sync all documents.